offbynull/learn/Math/input/input.md

                                -4
   ```

-  Notice that the result of this example's movement is exactly the same as swapping, subtracting, then tacking on a negative sign: 4 - 3 is 1, tack on a negative sign to get -1.
+  Notice that the result of this example's movement is exactly the same as swapping, subtracting, then tacking on a negative sign: 4 - 3 = 1, tack on a negative sign to get -1.

 * negative integer, it's moving right on the number line.

-  For example, 3 - -4 is 7...
+  For example, 3 - -4 = 7...

   ```{svgbob}
   <--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+-->